 Stepping out of the shadow of a famous father is always a challenge.
 Especially if that father is Johann Sebastian Bach.
 But it can be done.
-Better, Christian Philipp Emmanuel Bach stepped out of his father’s shadow without betraying his heritage and, much to his family’s glory and satisfaction, his music quickly evolved from the Baroque forms he had learned from his father to what was the fashion of the day at the Prussian court in Berlin or in Hamburg, where he would take up the post of Georg Philipp Telemann after the latter’s death.
+Better, Carl Philipp Emmanuel Bach stepped out of his father’s shadow without betraying his heritage and, much to his family’s glory and satisfaction, his music quickly evolved from the Baroque forms he had learned from his father to what was the fashion of the day at the Prussian court in Berlin or in Hamburg, where he would take up the post of Georg Philipp Telemann after the latter’s death.

 Serving the King of Prussia

 We are writing the year 1747, the old Bach is still alive, and his second son is serving as a cembalist at the court of King Frederic of Prussia.
 Frederic was an enlighted monarch, promoting arts and science, and though he did not pay his cembalist very well, he gave him the necessary freedom to compose at will.
 The piano, gradually replacing the harpsichord, was becoming a popular instrument, while organ works were less in demand.
 The young Bach avoided the technically complex style of his father and the playful, pre-Romantic style of his elder brother Friedrich Wilhelm.
 He developed a language of his own: emotional with a certain depth, with equal emphasis on form and substance.
 Music that is pleasingly sentimental without being superficial.